International Labour Organization: Origins

-While the ILO was established as an agency of the League of Nations following World War I, its founders had made great strides in social thought and action before 1919.
+It is the first organization for the UN.While the ILO was established as an agency of the League of Nations following World War I, its founders had made great strides in social thought and action before 1919.
 The core members all knew one another from earlier private professional and ideological networks, in which they exchanged knowledge, experiences, and ideas on social policy.
-Prewar "epistemic communities", such as the International Association for Labour Legislation (IALL), founded in 1900, and political networks, such as the socialist Second International, were a decisive factor in the institutionalization of international labour politics.
+Pre-war "epistemic communities", such as the International Association for Labour Legislation (IALL), founded in 1900, and political networks, such as the socialist Second International, were a decisive factor in the institutionalization of international labour politics.

-In the post–World War I euphoria, the idea of a "makeable society" was an important catalyst behind the social engineering of the ILO architects.
+In the post-World War I euphoria, the idea of a "makeable society" was an important catalyst behind the social engineering of the ILO architects.
 As a new discipline, international labour law became a useful instrument for putting social reforms into practice.
 The utopian ideals of the founding members—social justice and the right to decent work—were changed by diplomatic and political compromises made at the Paris Peace Conference of 1919, showing the ILO's balance between idealism and pragmatism.

 Over the course of the First World War, the international labour movement proposed a comprehensive programme of protection for the working classes, conceived as compensation for labour's support during the war.
 Post-war reconstruction and the protection of labour unions occupied the attention of many nations during and immediately after World War I. In Great Britain, the Whitley Commission, a subcommittee of the Reconstruction Commission, recommended in its July 1918 Final Report that "industrial councils" be established throughout the world.
 The British Labour Party had issued its own reconstruction programme in the document titled Labour and the New Social Order.
 In February 1918, the third Inter-Allied Labour and Socialist Conference (representing delegates from Great Britain, France, Belgium and Italy) issued its report, advocating an international labour rights body, an end to secret diplomacy, and other goals.
 And in December 1918, the American Federation of Labor (AFL) issued its own distinctively apolitical report, which called for the achievement of numerous incremental improvements via the collective bargaining process.